Progressive Insurance Foundation

 Align with Corporate Values

-While not guaranteeing access, organizations working in areas that align with Progressive's demonstrated interests—highway safety, homelessness prevention, veterans support, and technology access—may resonate more with Progressive employees who might nominate them.
+While not guaranteeing access, organisations working in areas that align with Progressive's demonstrated interests—highway safety, homelessness prevention, veterans support, and technology access—may resonate more with Progressive employees who might nominate them.

 Decision Timeline

-Not applicable—the foundation operates on a trustee-discretionary basis for strategic grants and through an employee nomination cycle for the "Name Your Cause" program.
+Not applicable—the foundation operates on a trustee-discretionary basis for strategic grants and through an employee nomination cycle for the "Name Your Cause" programme.

 Success Rates

 Success rates are not applicable as there is no public application process.
-Employee-nominated organizations that meet 501(c)(3) eligibility criteria appear to receive the $100 donation.
+Employee-nominated organisations that meet 501(c)(3) eligibility criteria appear to receive the $100 donation.

 Reapplication Policy